From North to South Brazil,

 Northeast Brazil, one of the most beautiful coastlines in the world

-The “Nordeste” is a coastal area with a particularly mild climate.
+The geography of Northeast Brazil is typically coastal with a particularly warm climate.
 The region has some of the most beautiful beaches in the world such as Jericoacoara, particularly popular with kite surfers.
 In Recife, the fifth largest city in Brazil, you will discover a rich heritage of colonial architecture.

 Explore the page devoted to the geography of the “Nordeste”